 There are four dedicated government supported teachers, who have all taught at this school for more than five years.
 Two ethnic language teachers, paid by the community, also help.
 The parents are committed to their children's education.
 What is needed was better and safer classrooms.

 BSB was introduced to the school by Moe Moe, the brother of BSB's country director, Naing Lin Swe.
 Funds were donated by Dan Kipp, who visited the school in December 2019.
-Moe Moe is also helping oversee the project.
-Construction began in early 2020, and is expected to be completed by fall 2020.
+Moe Moe also helped oversee the project.
+Construction began in early 2020.